Even more informtion on LED streetlights.

 This article compares photopic and scotopic light levels.
 What I can see from this study is that even though LED works well in low-light situations, it

 may be a little too good at this.
-For example, when a yardlight or streetlight is shining your window, you want that light to be non-disturbing.
+I have a theory why: when a yardlight or streetlight is shining into your window, you want that light to be non-disturbing.
 But if your vision

 is scotopic, you can see details easier than if it were high-pressure-sodium (HPS).
 This ultimately means you're kept up at night, because all the details in your sleeping location are now visible

 A lot of the info here applies to those too, such as not converting them to LED.

 You can go to this page for that info, and then go here for a guide on yardlight maintenance.

 Here are some words you can use to help stop LED streetlights: